 In 2013, I decided I needed a big adventure, so I set off to walk the Camino de Santiago, a 500-mile trek across northern Spain.
 After falling in love with a wonderful German fellow while on the trail, I followed him back to Munich, Germany for two years.
 My first year there, I learned the language, the second, I worked as an in-house photographer for an e-Commerce company.
 That fellow became my husband and I brought him back to the US to live in the place I couldn’t get out of my mind, my beloved Colorado Springs.

-In my career, I’ve photographed the entire circle of life (births, weddings, and even a funeral) and everything in between (prison inmates, professional athletes, mennonites… The list goes on).
+In my career, I’ve photographed the entire circle of life (births, weddings, and even a funeral) and people from all walks of life (prison inmates, professional athletes, mennonites… the list goes on).
 I photograph the things I love on a weekly basis, and I would love to photograph the things, people or places that you love the most.
 I’m open for any kind of work, big or small.
 Headshots, band photos, a profile of your business or hotel, classy food porn shots for your restaurant– you name it, I wanna photograph it.
 Thanks for your support as I continue to do what I love the most.

-Beyond photographer, I am a world traveler, avid reader, amateur chef, wannabe writer, reiki healer, bluegrass lover and loving wife.
+Beyond photographer, I am a world traveler, avid reader, amateur chef, wannabe writer, and bluegrass lover.